MendersGame/ChessPuzzler/README.md

 ![Puzzle Screenshot](./assets/ChessPuzzle.png)

-I was inspired to create this game by playing chess puzzles whith my coffee every morning.
+I was inspired to create this game by playing chess puzzles with my coffee every morning.
 You can find the app I use [here](https://play.google.com/store/apps/details?id=net.lrstudios.android.chess_problems)

 Technologies used: